 - Start Date

 - Short Full-Time

 - 19 weeks (August to January)

 NQ Sport and Fitness Activities (Level 5) prepares you to work in the leisure industry at a basic level.
-It also provides the knowledge required to progress onto NQ Sport and Fitness Level 5 (Jan-June) and NQ Sport and Fitness Activities Level 6 (Jan-June).
+It also provides the knowledge required to progress to NQ Sport and Fitness Level 5 (starting in January) and NQ Sport and Fitness Activities Level 6 (starting in January).

 You will gain practical skills and experience in a variety of sports and exercise contexts.